bartlettroscoe/container_env_setup/README.md

 host user, see the instructions in [add_user_container_build/README.md](./add_user_container_build/README.md).

-And once inside of the container as your matching user, run:
+Once inside the container as the matching user, run:

 ```bash
 cd ~